tytso/xfstests-bld/Documentation/gce-xfstests.md

 	gce-xfstests [-c <cfg>] [-g <group>]|[<tests>] ...

-As with kvm-xfstests, you can also use "gce-xfstests smoke" and "gce-xfstests full", to run the a quick smoke test and the full file system regression test.
-The command "gce-xfstests help" will provide a quick summary of how tests can be run.
+As with kvm-xfstests, you can also use `gce-xfstests smoke` and `gce-xfstests full`, to run the a quick smoke test and the full file system regression test.
+The command `gce-xfstests help` will provide a quick summary of how tests can be run.

 The gce-xfstests command also has a few other commands, some of which